Stephen S. Wu

 - Supporting marketing initiatives for vendors of information security products and services, focusing on how these products and services help their customers comply with regulatory retirements.

-- Co-Author, A Guide to HIPAA-HITECH Security and the Law (2d ed.
-ABA Press forthcoming 2016).
+- Author, A Guide to HIPAA Security and the Law Second Edition (ABA Press 2016).

 - Author, A Legal Guide to Enterprise Mobile Device Management: Managing Bring Your Own Device (BYOD) and Employer-Issued Device Programs (ABA Press 2013).

-- Editor, A Guide to HIPAA Security and the Law (ABA Press 2007).
+- Editor, A Guide to HIPAA Security and the Law First Edition (ABA Press 2007).

 - Co-Author, Information Security: A Legal, Business, and Technical Handbook (ABA Press 2004).